aws/aws-connected-device-framework/source/docs/development/quickstart.md

 The following describes the steps involved to initialize a CDF development environment from scratch, to build, run and test a project, then finally on how to commit modifications to the source code.

-Due to the scripts used as part of both the build and deployment steps, only linux type environments (including macOS) are supported.
+Due to the scripts used as part of both the build and deployment steps, only linux type environments (including macOS) are officially supported.

 ## Configuring the development environment